n0-b-dy/dev-logs/README.md

 #### 04-21-2024.

 - Today I have published my first React project.
 This simple project was created using react.js and will create, edit, and delete tasks within a web browser.
 This app is dauntin to go through but hopefully with constant exposure it wont be so horrifying.
 I will be adding some fixes soon like tomorrow.
 Ran through some life hiccups so trying to stay on here as much as possible.

+#### 04-22-2024.

+- Man, this React stuff is a doozy but I am kinda understanding the process a little bit more.
+The only thing that slows me down is that the app keeps BREAKING!!!!
+So frustrating.
+Anyways, imma keep chipping through.